yurivict/vm-to-tor/README.md

 * For better experience with vm-to-tor you need kernel with this patch: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=199136 Without this patch tapN interfaces will be brought down with every guest reboot, and you will need to bring them up manually every time.
 * Stopping vm-to-tor while VMs are running currently causes all involved VMs to crash.
 I believe this is a bug in VirtualBox, but this isn't a very important problem.
 * Changing networking type to tapN while VM is running also causes VM crash.
 This is another bug in VirtualBox.
-* Programs requiring UDP will not work, because TOR currently doesn't support UDP.
+* Programs requiring UDP will not work, because Tor currently doesn't support UDP.
 Only DNS UDP is supported.
 * vm-to-tor writes torrc files directly due to the lack of the privileged auto-authentication feature in TorCtrl protocol.
-Normally TOR doesn't self-modify torrc, but if any other programs (ex. arm or vidalia) would modify TOR config, vm-to-tor changes to torrc can be either lost or impossible to remove for vm-to-tor (see TOR ticket#15649)
+Normally Tor doesn't self-modify torrc, but if any other programs (ex. arm or vidalia) would modify Tor config, vm-to-tor changes to torrc can be either lost or impossible to remove for vm-to-tor (see tor ticket#15649)

 ## Ports

-I am willing to create corresponding FreeBSD ports if there is sufficient user interest.
+Please use FreeBSD port security/vm-to-tor to install vm-to-tor.

 ## Donations